Ted Kotcheff: Return to Canada

-He returned home to Canada, where he directed an adaptation of his friend and one-time housemate Mordecai Richler's novel The Apprenticeship of Duddy Kravitz (1974) which won the Golden Bear at the Berlin Film Festival making it the first English Canadian dramatic feature film to win an international award.
+Kotcheff returned home to Canada, where he directed an adaptation of his friend and one-time housemate Mordecai Richler's novel The Apprenticeship of Duddy Kravitz (1974) which won the Golden Bear at the Berlin Film Festival making it the first English Canadian dramatic feature film to win an international award.
+In 1975 the movie won the Canadian Film Awards' belated Film of the Year award (as the 1974 ceremony was not held).
+The film has since been recognized as a classic of Canadian cinema, with the Toronto International Film Festival ranking it in the Top 10 Canadian Films of All Time twice, in 1984 and 1993.

 He wrote and directed The Trial of Sinyavsky and Daniel (1975) for Canadian television and was a production consultant on Why Shoot the Teacher?
 (1977).

 Hollywood

 In Hollywood, he directed Fun with Dick and Jane (1977) which was a big hit.
 He followed it with the comedy Who Is Killing the Great Chefs of Europe?
 (1978) then wrote and directed North Dallas Forty (1979) which was critically acclaimed.

 Kotcheff directed the Canadian film Split Image (1982), then had his biggest success to date with the Sylvester Stallone movie First Blood (1982), the first in the Rambo series.
-He worked on another Vietnam-themed action movie Uncommon Valor (1983), then returned to Canada to make Joshua Then and Now (1985), from the novel by Mordecai Richler.
+(He speaks about the ideas behind this film in Andrea Luka Zimmerman's 2017 film Erase and Forget.)
+Kotcheff then worked on another Vietnam-themed action movie Uncommon Valor (1983), then returned to Canada to make Joshua Then and Now (1985), from the novel by Mordecai Richler.

 Kotcheff directed Switching Channels (1988) and Winter People (1989), then had a big hit with Weekend at Bernie's (1989).

 Television

 In the 1990s, Kotcheff returned to directing for TV, working on various American series such as Red Shoe Diaries, and Buddy Faro as well as Casualty in the UK.

 He did the occasional feature film such as Folks!
 (1992) and The Shooter (1995).
 He did TV movies like What Are Families for?
 (1993), Love on the Run (1994), Family of Cops (1995), A Husband, a Wife and a Lover (1996), Borrowed Hearts (1997), Cry Rape (1999).
-He joined the staff of Law & Order: Special Victims Unit, where he acts as executive producer and director.
+He joined the staff of Law & Order: Special Victims Unit, where he worked as an executive producer and director through 2012.

 Personal life

-Kotcheff lives in Beverly Hills with his wife Laifun.
-They have two children: Alexandra, a filmmaker, and Thomas, a composer and pianist.
-He has three children from his previous marriage to actress Sylvia Kay: Aaron, Katrina and Joshua..
-Ted Kotcheff is also vegetarian.
+Kotcheff lived in Beverly Hills with his wife Laifun (nee Chung).
+They had two children: Alexandra, a filmmaker, and Thomas, a composer and pianist.
+He had three children from his previous marriage to actress Sylvia Kay: Aaron, Katrina and Joshua.
+Ted Kotcheff was a vegetarian.

 In May and June 2013, he was invited to the Film Forum in New York City for a re-release of his film The Apprenticeship of Duddy Kravitz, restored by the Academy of Canadian Cinema & Television.

 In February 2016, Kotcheff applied for Bulgarian citizenship via the Bulgarian consulate in Los Angeles, and was granted this during a visit to Bulgaria in March.

-Given his Macedonian heritage, Kotcheff served on the board of directors of the Macedonian Arts Council.
-According to Kotcheff, there is not a difference between Macedonia and Bulgaria.